Rules and Policies

 Camp Speed Limit

 The camp speed limit is 15 MPH.
-When campers are present, one should consider going even slower to ensure the safety of everyone.
+When you are in a subcamp, you should be going even slower to ensure the safety of everyone.

 Passengers